Nelson officials eye committee to decide confederate statue's fate

 It was erected on the centennial of the Civil War’s end.

-"Lets have a thing that is very difficult to deal with and lets see if we can deal with it in a way that makes sense and there’s nothing wrong with the word compromise," South District Supervisor Robert Barton, who supported the idea of continuing the conversation of what steps to take next, said.
+“Lets have a thing that is very difficult to deal with and lets see if we can deal with it in a way that makes sense and there’s nothing wrong with the word compromise,” said South District Supervisor Robert Barton, who supported the idea of continuing the conversation of the statue.

 Be the first to know